A 'cataclysmic' celestial couple gone wrong - a star eats its mate

 Researchers this week described one of these marriages gone wrong - a twosome that borders on the extreme, with the pair whirling around each other every 51 minutes in the fastest such orbital period known for a rare class of binary stars.
 As part of the drama, one star is eating its companion.

 The two stars are located about 3,000 light years from Earth in the direction of the constellation Hercules.
-A light year is the distance light travels in a year, 5.9 trillion miles (9.5 trillion km).
+A light year is the distance light travels in a year, 9.5 trillion km.

 The system belongs to a class of binary stars known as "cataclysmic variables" in which a star similar to our sun orbits close to what is called a white dwarf, basically a hot and compact core of a burned-out star.
 Variable just means that their combined brightness varies over time when viewed from Earth.
 Cataclysmic refers to the fact that this luminosity changes dramatically - by a factor of 10,000 or more in some cases.